 We talk about sustainability, which is a multi-layered discussion, yes.

 Hey, we even talk about Adding Life to Concrete!

 Let’s wrap these things into a discussion on RESILIENCE.

 What’s the plan?

-How long a service life are you building for?
+What is the length of service life are you building for?

 Does it matter to you, whether your structure will need replacing too soon?

 Is the structure really going to handle extreme weather events?
 (Funny thing, but extreme weather events have been happening for quite some time now)